 Schedule: Full-time, Monday through Friday, 8:30am – 4:30pm

-Andromeda Community Initiative (ACI) is recruiting for their Green Construction & Energy Efficiency training.
+Andromeda Community Initiative (ACI) leads a Green Construction & Energy Efficiency training several times each year.
 This rigorous, hands-on workforce training program is designed to prepare participants for entry-level careers in green construction and building operations.
 We encourage you to familiarize yourself with the program by watching ACI’s program videos.

-For individuals interested in applying, please register to attend a mandatory information session on January 16 at 1pm sharp.
+Individuals interested in applying for the next cohort may complete the interest form here to be notified when applications open.
 Candidates must attend the full session and have a current resume (PDF or Word doc) to be eligible to interview for this program.
-The info session registration form includes this question: “What is the name and email of the person who has referred you to ACI?”
+The interest form includes this question: “What is the name and email of the person who has referred you to ACI?”
 You may enter NYCETC and info@nycetc.org as the referring organization.

 Fedcap IMPACT Reentry Program